 Thanks to our smartphones, we're connected to our friends, family, and the rest of the world practically anywhere we are.
 But this can pose some problems: what happens when you don't want to be connected?
 Sure, you can turn your phone off, but being totally disconnected means no one can reach you in an emergency or that you can't choose to only hear from a select group of people you're really interested in being in contact with.

 Or at least it used to mean that.
 Thanks to the introduction of a feature called Do Not Disturb in iOS 6, you now have much greater control over who can contact you and when.
-Do Not Disturb lets you set periods of time in which you won't be notified of phone calls, text messages, and app alerts--except those coming from people on a list you create that lets them through.
+This feature lets you set periods of time in which you won't be notified of phone calls, text messages, and app alerts--except those coming from people on a list you create that lets them through.
 This way you can still hear from work, your partner, or family, but not be bothered by anything else.

 To use Do Not Disturb, you need:

-- An iPhone, iPad, or iPod touch capable of running iOS 6
+- An iPhone, iPad, or iPod touch capable of running iOS 6 or higher

-- iOS 6 installed on the device
+- iOS 6 or higher installed on the device.

 Enabling Do Not Disturb